wildpjah/LinkScraper/README.md

 # LinkScraper
-Webscraper that puts all links from a page into a text file
+Web scraper that puts all links from a page into a text file